 What is a consumer lease?

-A ‘Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use. lease’ is defined in the NCC as a An agreement that the law will enforce. for the (1) An agreement to pay for the temporary use of something, for example a car.
-Also called renting or leasing.
-(2) To employ someone to do work. of goods by a person for a specified time at a specified rental under which they have no right or obligation to purchase the goods (s 169).
+A ‘consumer lease’ is defined in the NCC as a contract for the hire of goods by a person for a specified time at a specified rental under which they have no right or obligation to purchase the goods (s 169 NCC).
 Consumer leases are regulated by Part 11 of the NCC.

-If the A document that sets out an agreement between a landlord and a tenant for the renting out of property, or for the use of other personal property such as a car. contains an option or right to purchase the goods, it may be a ‘sale by instalments’ agreement under section 9 of the NCC, and thus potentially be a regulated A contract relating to the giving of credit. and not a consumer lease A contract to hire goods for a particular period and to make the agreed payments during that time..
+If the lease contains an option or right to purchase the goods, it may be a ‘sale by instalments’ agreement under section 9 of the NCC, and thus potentially be a regulated credit contract and not a consumer lease.

 The NCC (s 171(1)) does not apply to leases with fixed periods of four months or less, or to leases for indefinite periods.
 The NCC (s 171(2)) also does not apply to goods hired by an employee in connection with their remuneration or other employee benefits.

-Section 172 of the NCC provides that where a A person or organisation directly involved in a court case.
-Parties include the plaintiff or applicant, the defendant, and any third party added to the action, but not independent witnesses. claims that the NCC applies to a consumer lease, and that it was entered into for personal purposes, it is presumed to be so unless the contrary is established.
-This is consistent with the equivalent provisions of the NCC in respect of A debt that does not have to be paid until some future time.
-Being allowed to pay later, in the future, for something you are getting now. contracts.
+Section 172 of the NCC provides that where a party claims that the NCC applies to a consumer lease, and that it was entered into for personal purposes, it is presumed to be so unless the contrary is established.
+This is consistent with the equivalent provisions of the NCC in respect of credit contracts.

 A consumer lease must be in writing and disclose, at a minimum, the following:

-- the amount the A person who rents property, for example a tenant who rents a house from a landlord. must pay before the goods are delivered (s 174(1)(b));
+- the amount the lessee must pay before the goods are delivered (s 174(1)(b) NCC);

-- the amount of A state tax on the transfer of ownership of property such as land, or on leases. and other government charges the lessee must pay (s 174(1)(c));
+- the amount of stamp duty and other government charges the lessee must pay (s 174(1)(c) NCC);

-For leases entered into after 1 March 2013, lessors are required to provide periodic statements (s 175C) and an ‘end of lease statement’ in the prescribed form at least 90 days prior to a lease term ending (s 175H).
+For leases entered into after 1 March 2013, lessors are required to provide periodic statements (s 175C NCC) and an ‘end of lease statement’ in the prescribed form at least 90 days prior to a lease term ending (s 175H NCC).

 Repossession of leased goods

-Section 178 of the NCC requires that a A person who owns property and leases it (rents it out) to another person. give a lessee 30 days written notice before repossessing leased goods.
+Section 178 of the NCC requires that a lessor give a lessee 30 days written notice before repossessing leased goods.

 However, this rule does not apply:

-- if the lessor believes on reasonable grounds that the lessee has or A document that sets out what a person wants to happen to their money and other property after they die. dispose of the goods in breach of the lease (s 178(2)(b));
+- if the lessor believes on reasonable grounds that the lessee has or will dispose of the goods in breach of the lease (s 178(2)(b) NCC);

-- where the lessor cannot find the lessee after making reasonable efforts (s 178(2)(c));
+- where the lessor cannot find the lessee after making reasonable efforts (s 178(2)(c) NCC);

 Termination and variation of consumer leases